Skip to content

 password

-Variable set to 1parameter pPin (in C_Login ) should be given the user's id (userid), the password (password) the IP address of the HSM (ip) in the format:
+Variable set to 1: the pPin parameter (in C_Login ) should receive the user id(userid), the password (password) and the IP address of the HSM(ip) in the format:

 userid:password@ip

-E.g: master:12345678@10.0.62.10
+E.g.: master:12345678@10.0.62.10

 If load balancing is enabled, the IP will be ignored internally.